dnimmo/cumberland-audit/README.md

 const dbName = 'test-database' const cumberland = require('../cumberland')(dbUrl, dbName)
 ```
 You can have multiple dbNames on the same db to allow for testing.
-They will be handles as separate MongoDB collections.
+They will be handled as separate MongoDB collections.

 ## Usage
 cumberland-audit has two functions, `fill` and `chomp`: